5 Owner Competencies Required for Rapid Business Growth

 There are dozens of articles and blog posts written every day about what you need to really grow a business.
 Most tout the most obvious aspect – more money and financing; better marketing; added sales; a raving customer; etc.

 But, what are those more subtle things that really put you over the top?
-What are the competencies separating the super successful businesses from just the average ones?
+What are the owner competencies separating the super successful businesses from just the average ones?

 One of my past clients recently asked me to help them out as they are getting frighteningly close to the point of out of control.
 It’s caused me to look closely at the subtle things that separate the BIG from the privately owned business.